-- This involves a balancing test between the controller (or a third party's) legitimate interests and the interests or fundamental rights of and freedoms of the data subject in particular where the data subject is a child.
-The privacy policy of a controller must inform data subjects about the legitimate interests that are the basis for the balancing of interests. - Please note, councils and parish meetings are public authorities and under the GDPR public authorities cannot rely on legitimate interests as a legal basis for processing personal data.
+This involves a balancing test between the controller (or a third party's) legitimate interests and the interests or fundamental rights of and freedoms of the data subject - in particular where the data subject is a child.
+The privacy policy of a controller must inform data subjects about the legitimate interests that are the basis for the balancing of interests.